 For bug bites: Reduces pain and redness, soothes itchiness, antiseptic

 Proven to be highly effective at repelling a wide variety of bugs, a study revealed that diffusing geranium essential oil was more effective at fending off mosquitos than citronella, long believed to be the gold standard of natural bug repellents.
 The results of the study suggest that diffusing geranium together with lavender oil may be the ideal solution to keep mosquitos and other pests at bay.
 Rose geranium has been shown to be effective against ticks.

 As a natural anti-inflammatory, geranium oil is also wonderful for soothing itchy and irritated skin when combined with lavender and chamomile.

-HOMEMADE ESSENTIAL OIL BUG REPELLENT AND ITCHY SKIN BLENDS
+HOMEMADE BUG REPELLENT AND BUG BITE RELIEF BLENDS

-Apart from diffusing or diluting a mix of essential oils in a carrier oil to apply to your skin, you can also DIY your own blends to make an effective bug repellent spray as well as a convenient rollerball salve for immediate itch relief.
+Apart from diffusing or diluting a mix of essential oils in a carrier oil to apply to your skin, you can also DIY your own blends to make an effective bug repellent spray as well as a convenient rollerball salve, balm or spray for immediate pain or itch relief.

 Homemade Bug Repellent (Courtesy of Wellness Mama)

 Add 30 drops geranium oil, 30 drops citronella oil, 20 drops lemon eucalyptus oil, 20 drops lavender oil and 10 drops rosemary oil into a dark blue or amber glass spray bottle.
 Add I tablespoon of vodka or rubbing alcohol to the mix and shake well to combine.
 Pour in ½ cup of natural witch hazel and shake well.